Cerebellum-Network/docs.cere.network/ddc/protocols/smart-contract-api.md

 ) -> Result
 ```

-Get the current status of a cluster.
+Get the current status of a Cluster.

 ### cluster\_list (view)